Aliases for TBK1 Gene

 GeneCards Summary for TBK1 Gene

 TBK1 (TANK Binding Kinase 1) is a Protein Coding gene.
-Diseases associated with TBK1 include Frontotemporal Dementia And/Or Amyotrophic Lateral Sclerosis 4 and Encephalopathy, Acute, Infection-Induced 8.
-Among its related pathways are Activated TLR4 signalling and Shigellosis.
+Diseases associated with TBK1 include Encephalopathy, Acute, Infection-Induced 8 and Frontotemporal Dementia And/Or Amyotrophic Lateral Sclerosis 4.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Pathways of neurodegeneration - multiple diseases.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and protein kinase activity.
 An important paralog of this gene is IKBKE.

 UniProtKB/Swiss-Prot Summary for TBK1 Gene